ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA8.rst

          }
        }

-      /**  Create a second copy method called copyPartial that adds parameters to allow you to copy just part of the fromPic.
-You will need to add parameters that specify the start row, end row, start column, and end column to copy from as well as the start row and start column to copy to like the method above.
+      /**  Create a second copy method called copyPartial that adds parameters to allow you to copy just part of fromPic.
+You will need to add parameters that specify the start row, start column, end row, end column to copy from as well as the start row and start column to copy to like the method above.

          Write your method here and use it in createCollage below */